Newton Abbot Racecourse

 Newton Abbot racecourse map

-This means it favours more handy horses ridden up the pace.
+This means it favours more handy horses ridden at a faster pace.

-Fences are easy and a very short run-in on hurdles course means the lead very rarely changes hands after jumping the final flight.
+Fences are easy, and a very short run-in on the hurdles course means the lead very rarely changes hands after jumping the final flight.

 Main Races and Events Held at Newton Abbot

 The most notable race held at Newton Abbot is undoubtedly the Lord Mildmay Memorial Handicap Chase.
-Held every August, the race is run over two miles and five and a half furlongs.
-It is considered the epitome of summer racing at Newton Abbot and has held listed status in the horseracing calendar since 2008.
+Held every August, the race is run over a distance of two miles and five and a half furlongs.
+It is considered the epitome of summer racing at Newton Abbot and has held listed status in the horse racing calendar since 2008.

-The most successful horse at the Lord Mildmay Memorial Handicap Chase is Kings Brook, having won twice; although notably Take The Stand won in 2004 and went on to finish second in the Cheltenham Gold Cup later that season.
-Successful too was Snoopy Loopy, trained by Peter Bowen in 2008, who continued on to win the Haydock Grade 1 Betfair Lancashire Chase.
+The most successful horse at the Lord Mildmay Memorial Handicap Chase is Kings Brook, having won twice; however, Take The Stand won in 2004 and went on to finish second in the Cheltenham Gold Cup later that season.
+Successful too was Snoopy Loopy, trained by Peter Bowen in 2008, who continued to win the Haydock Grade 1 Betfair Lancashire Chase.

 Newton Abbot Racecourse Address